Coffea charrieriana

 Coffea charrieriana, also known as Charrier coffee, is a species of flowering plant from the Coffea genus.
 It is a caffeine-free coffee plant endemic to Cameroon in Central Africa.
 It is the first recorded caffeine-free Coffea in Central Africa, and the second to be recorded in Africa.
 The first caffeine-free species was previously discovered in Kenya, named C. pseudozanguebariae.
-The International Institute for Species Exploration at Arizona State University and a committee of taxonomists and scientists voted the C. charrieriana as one of the top 10 species described in 2008.
+The International Institute for Species Exploration at Arizona State University and a committee of taxonomists and scientists voted C. charrieriana as one of the top 10 species described in 2008.